-The North Las Vegas Alliance of Homeowner Associations and Concerned Citizens held a monthly meeting on November 13 at the Aliante Library.
-A summary follows.
+The North Las Vegas Alliance of Concerned Citizens held its first meeting of 2019 on Tuesday, February 12 at the Aliante Library.
+A brief summary follows.

 Secretary Jeff Alpert gave some opening comments, mentioning that residents can take advantage of various emailing opportunities the city offers.
 Through the city website one can sign up to receive emails from police, fire, and the city's public information officer.
 The city also emails out city council and planning commission agendas as well as quarterly councilperson newsletters.
 Jeff also gave details of a recent treasure hunt at Kiel Ranch Historic Park for a buried 1976 time capsule.
 Unfortunately it was not found.

 Planning Commissioner George Warner was in attendance to give a brief elevator speech.
 He is running for city council in Ward 4.